phisith/nimble-technical-test/README.md

 npm run build
 ```

-3. Run (there 2 options, I recommend to go with Production Mode)
+3. Run (there are 2 options, I recommend to go with Production Mode)

 Production Mode
 ```